Investing in preschool infrastructure

 The OECD will consider co-funding:

-• expansions to sessional preschools or long day care services delivering 3-year-old preschool.
+• expansions to sessional preschools or long day care services delivering 3-year-old preschool; and

 • new builds of preschool integrated with long day care.